Alma Rattenbury: Third marriage and murder

 In 1925, Alma officially divorced Pakenham and was cited in the divorce of Francis Rattenbury (born 1867) from his first wife.
-He had been born and educated in Leeds, England, and then trained as an architect.
-In 1892, he emigrated to Canada, setting in Vancouver and establishing himself as a leading architect in British Columbia.
+Rattenbury had been born and educated in Leeds, England, and had trained as an architect.
+In 1892 he emigrated to Canada, settling in Vancouver and establishing himself as a leading architect in British Columbia.
 Amongst his designs were the British Columbia Parliament Buildings and The Empress Hotel.
-They married in late 1925, but the controversy that surrounded their infidelity and his subsequent divorce led the couple to emigrate to England.
-Together they had one son, John, born in 1928.
+The couple married in late 1925 but the controversy that surrounded their infidelity and his subsequent divorce led to their decision to emigrate to England.
+They had one son, John, born in 1928.
 That year, Rattenbury retired at the age of 60.